How Are Auto Insurance Premiums Calculated?

 Most companies consider the driving records of everyone driving your car or cars.
 Therefore, if you have a perfect driving record but your spouse has had violations or accidents, you may not qualify for the companies’ best rates.

-Fortunately, insurance companies can’t hold recent accidents or tickets against you forever.
+Fortunately, insurance companies can’t hold accidents or tickets against you forever.
 After three to five years, companies cancel penalties for previous accidents and tickets if you’ve been accident- or ticket-free.

 Your Experience and Training as a Driver